Healthdirect Free Australian health advice you can count on.

 How is lipoedema managed?

-• Eat well — It is important to eat healthy foods and maintain a healthy weight.
+• Eat well — it’s important to eat healthy foods and maintain a healthy weight.
 A dietitian can help you understand what foods are best to eat and what foods to avoid.

-• Protect your skin from dryness — Look after you skin by moisturising it regularly to help prevent your skin from drying out.
+• Protect your skin — prevent your skin from drying out by moisturising it regularly.

-• Look after your mental and emotional wellness — Living with a chronic illness can be emotionally challenging for both you and your family.
-Counselling or another form of psychological support like cognitive behaviour therapy may help.
+• Look after your mental health — living with a chronic illness can be hard.
+Counselling or other forms of psychological support like cognitive behaviour therapy can help.

 Can lipoedema be prevented?